syncsynchalt/tincan-tls/README.md

 <img src="https://github.com/syncsynchalt/tincan-tls/raw/master/images/tincan.png"
      alt="Lover's telephone" width="498" height="140" />

 This is a top-to-bottom implementation of TLS 1.3 created by staring at documents for hours until code came out.
+The single goal was to establish a TLS connection by any means possible and trick servers into talking to me.

 It's crude and lumpy and ugly.
 I can't say that's an intentional design goal, but I hope it will serve as a warning to others: